Ransomware Attacks: Understanding the Modern Threat

 In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
 When a device breaches the pre-set policy, Sepio’s automatically instigates a mitigation process that instantly blocks unapproved or Rogue hardware.

 Understanding ransomware and its methods is crucial for strengthening defenses.
-With comprehensive hardware security, threat intelligence, and robust computer-security practices, enterprises can mitigate risks and protect their sensitive information.
+By combining full hardware security, threat intelligence, and solid cyber security practices, enterprises can better manage risks.
+As a result, they can protect their sensitive data from ransomware attacks more effectively.

 Talk to an expert today to learn how Sepio’s patented technology can help you achieve complete asset visibility and secure your infrastructure from modern cyber threats.